ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Discussion

 The tasks in computational chemistry are complex and diverse, and training specific models for each task is both resource-intensive and time-consuming.
 In this work, we introduced ChemFM, a general-purpose foundation model specifically designed for chemicals.
 By leveraging the causal language modeling framework and extensive self-supervised training on $178$ million molecules, ChemFM has successfully learned the molecular structures represented by SMILES, as well as the contextual relationships of atoms and bonds within molecules.

 ChemFM effectively characterized the structures of molecules, helping to establish structure-property relationships.
 Evaluated against 34 molecular property prediction datasets from the MoleculeNet and ADMET benchmarks, ChemFM achieved an average $6.98\%$ improvement over previous state-of-the-art methods.
 Moreover, in an antibiotic discovery application, ChemFM substantially outperformed models used in a prior study~\cite{antibiotics}.
 In the conditional molecule generation, we showed that a single unified ChemFM model can generate molecules given an arbitrary combination of property conditions with high validity, uniqueness, and novelty while precisely matching desired properties or scaffold structures.
 We further demonstrated ChemFM's ability to improve both accuracy and computational efficiency in predicting chemical reactions.
 ChemFM integrated seamlessly with SMILES sequence editing-based methods designed for reaction prediction, such as the root-aligned SMILES (R-SMILES) technique.
-Requiring fewer training steps, ChemFM consistently achieved higher prediction accuracy than existing models on synthesis and retro-synthesis tasks across USPTO benchmark datasets.
+Requiring fewer training steps, ChemFM consistently achieved higher prediction accuracy than existing models on synthesis and retro-synthesis tasks across USPTO benchmark datasets. {Beyond the tasks studied in this work, we believe ChemFM can be effectively extended to broader downstream tasks, including molecular optimization~\cite{molopt,ttt}, which represent promising directions for future exploration.}

-ChemFM supported parameter-efficient fine-tuning methods, such as the low-rank adaptation (LoRA) technique\cite{lora}, which significantly reduces the number of trainable parameters and GPU memory requirements (\hyperref[sec:methods_lora]{Methods}).
-For example, with a LoRA rank of 4 in ChemFM-3B (using 32-bit float precision), the number of trainable parameters is reduced by $460\times$, from 3 billion to 6.5 million.
-This reduction lowers the GPU memory required during training from $\qty{51}{\giga\byte}$ to $\qty{20}{\giga\byte}$, making fine-tuning feasible on a single moderate GPU machine.
-Additionally, the checkpoint size is reduced from $\qty{12}{\giga\byte}$ to $\qty{26}{\mega\byte}$, allowing for minimal storage for adapters on each dataset.

 This work has a few limitations.
 ChemFM was fully trained on the most informative dataset available to our knowledge, which makes the distribution of generated molecules closely mirror the training dataset, limiting exploration of the potentially broader chemical space.
 While fine-tuning ChemFM is efficient with the LoRA technique, its inference time is not yet comparable to smaller-scale models, particularly when screening large amounts of data.
 Distilling smaller, cost-efficient models from ChemFM could improve evaluation efficiency.